-Databases created by Crimson 3.0 can be opened directly by Crimson 3.1 by changing the file type selection in the bottom right-hand corner of the File Open dialog box.
-When you come to save the database, Crimson will note that the file must be saved in Crimson 3.1 format and will ask you where you wish to save it and under what name.
-The new name will typically be the old one with the cd3 extension replaced with cd31.
-Crimson 3.0 databases may also be opened via the File Import command, which essentially performs the same operation but without any need to change the selected file type.
+Databases created by Crimson 3.0 or Crimson 3.1 can be opened directly by Crimson 3.2 by changing the file type selection in the bottom right-hand corner of the File Open dialog box.
+When you come to save the database, Crimson will note that the file must be saved in Crimson 3.2 format and will ask you where you wish to save it and under what name.
+The new name will typically be the old one with the extension replaced with cd32.

-If you open or import a Crimson 3.0 database that was designed for a product not supported by Crimson 3.1, you will be asked to which device you wish to convert the file.
+If you open an earlier database that was designed for a product not supported by Crimson 3.2, you will be asked to which device you wish to convert the file.
 You may be offered several options, depending on which products are best capable of supporting the display resolution of the original device.

 If the target device's display resolution does not match that of the original device, you may be offered several options relating to how display pages will be converted.
 Options labeled as Scaled take each display page and resize its contents to the new display format, adjusting font sizes where possible.
 Options labeled as Centered leave the display page contents unchanged but center them within the new display size, leaving either vertical bars or a frame around them.
 Options labeled as Emulated switch the target device's display into a mode where it scales its display output to emulate the original device's resolution.
-Where the scaling is by an integral factor, this will typically produce a clear display but with larger and more noticeable pixels.
+Where the scaling is by an integral factor, this will typically produce a clear display but with larger and thus more noticeable pixels.
 Where a non-integral factor is used, you should assess the results to see if you consider the resulting display quality to be acceptable.